 Provided that the legal prerequisites for obtaining a declaration of enforceability are fulfilled, Austrian courts in general take a positive approach to the recognition and enforcement of foreign judgments.
 However, outside the scope of the Brussels Regime, establishing the requirement of reciprocity can be quite burdensome.

 Are any reforms to the framework on recognition and enforcement of judgments envisioned or underway?

 In November 2016 Parliament passed an amendment to the Enforcement Act which restructures the international enforcement law and implementing accompanying laws to EU Regulation 655/2014, which establishes a European account preservation order procedure to facilitate cross-border debt recovery in civil and commercial matters.
 This instrument allows claimants to seek an order to preserve funds in defendants' bank accounts across Europe.

 The amendment to the Enforcement Act did not change the substance of the international enforcement law, but formally rearranged the respective provisions on recognition and enforcement of foreign judgments to be more systematic.
-The amendment to the international enforcement law entered into force on January 2 2017.

 Conditions for recognition and enforcement

 Which types of judgment (eg, monetary judgments, mandatory or prohibitory orders) are enforceable in your jurisdiction and which (if any) are explicitly excluded from recognition and enforcement (eg, default judgments, judgments granting punitive damages)?

 In general, all judgments ordered by a foreign court are enforceable in Austria.
 It is essential that the foreign judgment represents a writ of execution in its country of origin and is (at least temporarily) enforceable in that country.
 The foreign judgment need not take the form of a domestic writ of execution within the meaning of the Enforcement Act.
 However, it must meet certain requirements regarding its determinability and form as a writ of execution.